 What is an adverb?

-Definition- An adverb is a word which is used to modify a verb, adjective or another adverb meaningfully.
-Some example of adverbs is very, slowly, strongly, beautifully etc.
+Definition- An adverb is a word that is used to modify a verb, adjective or another adverb meaningfully.
+Some example of adverbs is very, slowly, strongly, beautifully, etc.

 - He moves slowly.

 types of an adverb:-

 There are generally eight types of an adverb.

 1) Adverb of Time- It is used to express the timing of an action took place or will be taking place.
 Some examples are yesterday, soon, now, today, never, already, then, immediately etc.

 - They have already explored the city.